previtus/AttentionPipeline/README.md

 As result we should see something like image in  *_side_projects/annotation_conversion/annotated examples/example_visualization_of_ap_measurement.jpg*

 - hand annotation possible with labelImg: https://github.com/tzutalin/labelImg
+- automatic annotation of the "PNNL ParkingLot Pizza" dataset with _side_projects/annotation_conversion/convert_parking_lot_to_voc.py

 ## (optional) Time profiling